-As I wrote in my last post, I have spent the past year developing a new programme at the Tropenmuseum using thinking routines from Visible Thinking as a method of engaging and interacting with museum objects.
+In 2011, I spent a year developing a new programme at the Tropenmuseumusing thinking routines from Visible Thinkingas a method of engaging and interacting with museum objects.
 The resulting programme ‘Stories Around the World‘ uses these routines as the structure around which students can explore objects in the museum in a slow, careful and detailed way.

-Thinking routines can be used across a variety of contexts and environments from schools, universities, private institutions and corporations and , of course, museums.
+Thinking routines can be used across a variety of contexts and environments from schools, universities, private institutions and corporations and, of course, museums, heritage and cultural organisations.
 They are also not subject-specific either – thinking routines have a wide appeal and application across a variety of disciplines including arts, history, maths and science contexts.
 Their flexibility means that they can be used on an individual as well as a group basis.